davmacario/tiny_hack/1-mood-sip/docs/software.md

 ## Overview

-The **Smart Bottle** is an intelligent hydration assistant built on the **Arduino Nicla Vision** board.
+MoodSip is an **smart assistant** for intelligent hydratation based on the user feelings and needs.
+It is built on the **Arduino Nicla Vision** board.
 It proactively suggests when you should drink water by combining multiple data sources: computer‑vision models, stress detection, motion sensors, and ambient temperature.

 ### Strategy

 Place the bottle on your desk while working.
 Its internal timer starts automatically, taking into account the current external temperature and the duration of your last drinking break.

-When the timer reaches zero, the bottle blinks its onboard LED on the Nicla Vision, providing a visual notification.
+When the timer reaches zero, the bottle blinks its onboard blue LED on the Nicla Vision, providing a clear visual reminder to drink.
-The device also monitors your stress level—detecting emotions such as sadness, anger, or fatigue—and will shorten the remaining time accordingly, prompting a quicker drink.
+MoodSip also monitors the user’s stress level—detecting emotions such as fatigue, anger, or sadness—and can shorten the remaining timer accordingly, encouraging faster hydration.

-Using its onboard accelerometer and gyroscope, the bottle can also detect when you pick up or tilt it, confirming that you are actually drinking.
+Using its onboard accelerometer, the bottle can also detect when you pick up or tilt it, confirming that you are actually drinking.

 ![Application architecture](../assets/moodsip-architecture.png)